jumong/coordistance-php/README.md

 A simple php class that implements the **Haversine** and **Vincenty** formulas following the **Great-circle distance theory**, giving the distance of two points on the Earth.

-For further information about the theory refere to Wikipedia: https://en.wikipedia.org/wiki/Great-circle_distance
+For further information about the theory refer to Wikipedia: https://en.wikipedia.org/wiki/Great-circle_distance

 The class offers the feature to have distances in kilometers (Default setting), miles, meters and set the earth radius (Deafult setting radius = 6372.795477598).